makshuf/Nucleotide_Motif_Search/README.md

 The repository contains small scripts that I have used for various purposes at some point in time.
-The scripts are in a folder of their own and the folder name relates to what it does but for specific function of each tool check its readme file.
+The scripts are in a folder of their own and the folder name relates to what it does but for specific function of each tool check its readme file, they are pretty detailed as i used AI to generate them.